AhmedAalaaa/Ubuntu-installation-alongside-windows-10/Phase1/Ubuntu installation.md

 ![img_590b901e40a4f](https://user-images.githubusercontent.com/64384499/135491205-119f3ed2-b311-408b-9c91-97a6abf02c6f.png)

-After that restart now and everything should be ok, then open Ubuntu and execute these commands and now you your installation has been finished successfully.
+After that restart, now and everything should be ok, then open Ubuntu and execute these commands and now you your installation has been finished successfully.

 ```